 Four months was simply the happy medium for accumulating a not-so-depressing amount and ensuring that the earliest check issued didn’t go stale.
 Yeesh.

-And okay, there are legal means for recovering delayed payments, but why go through all that trouble when you can ensure that you’ll get compensated for your labors from the very beginning?
+Informative, right?
+But why go through all that trouble when you can ensure that you’ll get compensated for your labors from the very beginning?
 Here’s how:

 Before you even apply for a gig, sniff around for reviews on the client.
 There are plenty of freelancer fora online that could help you find feedback on potential customers, so be sure to make use of these.

 You can also try asking around, assuming you also have friends and colleagues in the remote work industry.
 If you find reviews or testimonials vouching for a potential customers’ compensatory behavior, then by all means, go right for it.
 Otherwise, steer clear of the project lest you get nothing more than a shout-out for your efforts.